Age-Friendly University Global Network: Organizational structure

-Regional leads

-Regional Leads serve as the representative of their region, generally a continent, to the Age-Friendly University Global Network Executive Council.
-In addition, the Regional Leads advise the Secretariat on matters related to their region.
-Regional Leads serve a term of four years, which can be extended.

 Geragogy

 The Age-Friendly University Global Network works with other organizations focused on increasing access to opportunities for learners of all ages, such as the Osher Lifelong Learning Network and the Universities of the Third Age.

 Participation in the Age-Friendly Ecosystem model

 The Age-Friendly Ecosystem

 The age-friendly ecosystem refers to a comprehensive and collaborative framework that integrates various sectors, organizations, and initiatives to support the needs of aging populations.
 Rooted in principles outlined by the World Health Organization (WHO), the ecosystem encompasses unique areas such as Cities and Communities, Public Health, Health Systems, and Workplaces, and Institutes of Higher Education.
 The ecosystem promotes the development of environments that enable older adults to live healthy, active, and independent lives.
 Each of the components of the ecosystem address specific aspects of aging.
 By fostering partnerships among governments, academic institutions, nonprofits, businesses, and local communities, the ecosystem works to create inclusive and supportive environments for individuals across the lifespan.